Our Lady of Consolation: Manila

 In 1607, the Confraternity of the Cofradia de la Nuestra Señora de la Consolacion y Correa was founded in Intramuros, Manila being one of the oldest Marian confraternities in the country.
 The image survived the Second World War being hidden for safekeeping.

-The image of Our Lady of Consolation and Cincture in the San Agustin Church, Intramuros.

 Pope John Paul II issued a pontifical decree of canonical coronation towards the image on 12 June 1999.
 The rite of coronation was executed by the former Archbishop of Manila, Cardinal Jaime Lachica Sin on 4 September 2000.
 The San Agustin Church was also designated as the Archdiocesan Shrine of Our Lady of Consolation and Cincture.

-On 13 February 2004, the original image of the Child Jesus attached to the Madonna was stolen, but was later replaced with a replica.
+On 13 February 2004, the original image of the Christ Child attached to Our Lady was stolen, but was later replaced with a replica.
 On 15 August 2024, the Manila City Council passed an ordinance formally declaring the image as the patroness of Intramuros, Manila.

-On September 4, 2025, the shrine celebrated the 25th anniversary of the Pontifical coronation of the image, and had a reenactment of the coronation which was held in Plaza Roma, Intramuros, Manila.
+The image celebrated the 25th anniversary of its Pontifical coronation on 4 September 2025, held at Plaza Roma, Intramuros, Manila.

-In Palawan
+Palawan

-The Marian devotion in Cuyo, Palawan began when the namesake image is brought by the Order of the Augustinian Recollects in 1623.
+The Marian devotion in Cuyo, Palawan began when the image is brought by the Augustinian Recollects in 1623.
 The image was episcopally crowned on 27 August 2022, coinciding with the fourth centenary of Christianity in the island of Palawan.